vimutter/prototype-2019-1/LOG.md

 Plan for the session:
  - add empty Rails - Done
- - Add docker image, add instructions how to run
+ - Add docker image, add instructions how to run - Done
  - Add tests on crawler-1
  - Add crawler-1 implementation
  - Add worker to update